10 Scientifically Engineered Hamburger Spice Rubs for Maximum Flavor Impact

 Can I reuse a spice rub on other meats?

 Absolutely!
 Most of these blends work great on chicken, pork chops, ribs, or even roasted vegetables.
-Experiment and have fun!
+The flavor chemistry principles apply across proteins.

 Do I need to oil the meat before applying the rub?

 Nope.
 While oil helps spices stick, many modern rub recipes contain enough sugar and salt to adhere well without help.
-But if you prefer, a light coat of olive oil or mustard won’t hurt.
+But if you prefer, a light coat of olive oil won’t hurt.

 Final Thoughts: Your Burgers Just Got a Flavor Upgrade